So many Cape Cod fishermen perished in the Great October Gale of 1841 that the peninsula’s young women refused to court men who went to sea.

 The wind kicked up on Saturday, October 2, and by midnight it blew a gale, with rain in Massachusetts and snow in New Hampshire.
 The sun rose to a clear sky on Sunday morning, but immediately disappeared behind black clouds.
 The sky took on a wild look.
 By 11 a.m., heavy seas were throwing vessels onto rocks and beaches.

 The gale reached its fiercest at 2 a.m.
 Monday, October 4, and continued to blow hard until that afternoon.

-In the east part of Middletown, Conn., as much as two feet of snow fell.
+The Green Mountains of Vermont and the White Mountains of New Hampshire were covered with snow the next day.
+A foot and a half of snow fell in Middletown, Conn.
 The trees, in full leaf, 'broke the forest and shade trees in an extraordinary manner.'
 The oldest residents of the town couldn't remember seeing any snow so early and so destructive.